AltCampus/box-model/README.md

 ### Inline

-To make any element behave like inline-level elements we can its display properties.
+To make any element behave like inline-level elements we can change its display properties.

 ```
   p {